Cuates/centosinstall/additionalpackage/jackett/README.md

 * Home Directory
   * If you want to run it with a user without a /home directory you need to add `Environment=XDG_CONFIG_HOME=/path/to/folder` to your systemd file, this folder will be used to store your config files.
 * Running Jackett behind a reverse proxy
   * When running jackett behind a reverse proxy make sure that the original hostname of the request is passed to Jackett.
-If HTTPS is used also set the X-Forwarded-Proto header to "https".
-Don't forget to adjust the "Base path override" Jackett option accordingly.
+If HTTPS is used also set the X-Forwarded-Proto header to "https"
+  * **IMPORTANT** Don't forget to adjust the "Base path override" Jackett option accordingly on the Jackett UI
   * Example config for Nginx:
     * <pre>
         location /jackett {